 100 ARTISTS, 100 WALKS, 100 DAYS

-Metropolis has invited 100 artists living in Copenhagen to create 100 curated walks through the city over the next 100 days starting 1 May, a day of collective walking.
-This can be seen as a performative diary from a city where the corona virus sets the agenda and has radically changed our daily life.
-Each artist walks for 12 hours and starts at home.
-Every hour he/she gives a “sign of life” via live-streaming.
+Metropolis invited 100 artists living in Copenhagen to create 100 curated walks through the city over 100 days – as a performative diary from a city where the corona virus set the agenda and radically changed our daily life.
+Each artist walked for 12 hours and started at home.
+Every hour he/she gave a “sign of life” via live-streaming.

-100 artists take a look at a changing city
+100 artists took a look at a changing city

-Over the last few weeks we have – as many other cultural operators – been frantically trying to rethink and reshape our programme, challenged by this corona virus reality.
-Whilst the majority of arts and culture institutions are in lock-down, the public space is still open – and with this starting point, Wa(l)king Copenhagen uses an artistic approach and perspective to investigate the current state of the city.
+Whilst the majority of arts and culture institutions were in lock-down due to the corona virus, the public space was still open – and with this starting point, Wa(l)king Copenhagen used an artistic approach and perspective to investigate the state of the city.

-We all sense that the world and our own lives have utterly changed, and with WA(L)KING COPENHAGEN 100 artists will put their bodies and their senses in situations which evoke the many existential questions that arise – a diary from a surreal daily life filled with uncertainty and anxiety, but also with room for hope, creativity and a sense of community.
+We all sensed that the world and our own lives had utterly changed, and with WA(L)KING COPENHAGEN 100 artists put their bodies and their senses in situations which evoked the many existential questions that arised – a diary from a surreal daily life filled with uncertainty and anxiety, but also with room for hope, creativity and a sense of community.

-The individual artist creates his/her own 12-hour walk starting from home, and along the route they will give “signs of life” every hour on the hour – just like church bells and news updates.
-These signs of life will be physical actions in the public space and streamed live on facebook.com/walkingcopenhagen.
-They may take the form of a reading, a live installation, an improvised dance, a mini concert, an installation of objects, a call…
+The individual artist created his/her own 12-hour walk starting from home, and along the route they gave “signs of life” every hour on the hour – just like church bells and news updates.
+These signs of life were physical actions in the public space and streamed live on facebook.com/walkingcopenhagen.
+They took the form of a reading, a live installation, an improvised dance, a mini concert, an installation of objects, a call…

 THE CITY AS A SPACE FOR REFLEXION

-To go for a walk has all of a sudden become a highly valued act of freedom in this situation where normality is suspended.
-Apart from following the actions on-line, we hope they manifest the importance of keeping the public space open.
-The artists will undoubtedly lead us away from the well-known and well documented touristed sites to rarely visited places in forgotten parts of the city and at all times of the day and night.
+To go for a walk became a highly valued act of freedom in this situation where normality was suspended.
+Apart from following the actions on-line, we hope they manifested the importance of keeping the public space open.
+The artists led us away from the well-known and well-documented touristed sites to rarely visited places in forgotten parts of the city and at all times of the day and night.

-The artists will walk alone, but some will perhaps meet up with invited guests and public at planned spots along the route, others will just connect with people who are on the spot – following the current virus guidelines of course – and some may suggest walks for the public.
-Details of how to connect on facebook.
+The artists walked alone, but some met up with invited guests and public at planned spots along the route, others just connected with people on the spot.

-The present social context demands new ways to act, react and connect, and by walking for 12 hours the artists break out of their own comfort zones – geographically, physically and mentally.
-They will walk some 25-50 kilometres and with the physical exertion new perspectives will open.
+The changed social context demanded new ways to act, react and connect, and by walking for 12 hours, the artists broke out of their own comfort zones – geographically, physically and mentally.

-After the walks are completed, documentation can still be accessed both on facebook and on this page, and a unique arts-based archive will be created of the city and the citizens of Copenhagen in the context of corona virus.
+A unique arts-based archive is created of the city and the citizens of Copenhagen in the context of corona virus.

 The programme is curated by Katrien Verwilt & Trevor Davies Metropolis / Københavns Internationale Teater in collaboration with: